 It’s time for an update.

-EYE is short for “Erasmus for Young Entrepreneurs”, a European funded exchange programme for entrepreneurs.
+EYE stands for “Erasmus for Young Entrepreneurs”, a European funded exchange programme for entrepreneurs.

 The EELLSS consortium will organise a final event on October 5th and 6th, 2017, in Kassel.
 The two-day event will bring together all partners and all those teachers and students that have been involved in the learning projects.
 The event will take place in the German partner school Wilhelmsgymnasium on day 1 and in the premises of the Landkreis Kassel on day 2.
 We will organise a fair where partner school will present their learning projects and findings.
 We will soon publish the agenda here.